BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Augustine.md

 - Compatibilism is true
 - Will - rational desire; Freewill - free deliberation
 - Happiness is complete and self-sufficient
 - Stoics are wrong about happibess, since they include external goods in it.
-Then, complete happiness are not open to us in this world.
-Also, virtues can't free us from sin where sin = bad inclibations (for we will not be choose them, but we will still have them)
+Then, complete happiness are not open to us in this world
+- Virtues can't free us from sin where sin = bad inclibations (for we will not be choose them, but we will still have them), so virtues are not sufficuent for happiness